brunohmg89/GCP-DigitalLeader/Annotation/Questions-5.md

     >   - Solely operated for one customer
     >   - Hosted internally for the customer<br>
     _A opção B está correta porque o modelo de implantação de nuvem privada atende aos requisitos abaixo:_
-        _- Operado exclusivamente para um cliente_
+    - _Operado exclusivamente para um cliente_
-        _- Hospedado internamente para o cliente_
+    - _Hospedado internamente para o cliente_

-    > Option C is incorrect as this option comprises the combination of both the Private and Public Cloud.
+    > Option C is incorrect as this option comprises the combination of both the Private and Public Cloud.<br>
     _A opção C está incorreta, pois esta opção compreende a combinação da Nuvem Privada e Pública._

     > Option D is incorrect as Public Cloud and Hybrid one are not a suitable choice.<br>